Effective weak convergence and tightness of measures in computable Polish spaces: Introduction

+In this paper, we focus on Theorem \ref{thm:prokh} for sequences of probability measures.
+We show that it is possible to compute an effectively weakly convergent subsequence of an effectively tight sequence with additional computable information obtained in a non-uniform manner.
+However, we also exhibit a counterexample to the converse: a computable sequence of probability measures containing an effectively weakly convergent subsequence that is not effectively tight.

 The paper is structured as follows.
 Section 2 contains the necessary background in computable analysis and computable measure theory.
 We then introduce effective tightness of measures in Section 3.
 In Section 4, we generalize effective weak convergence of measures to computable Polish spaces using effective tightness.
-In Section 5, we provide in full detail the proof of an effective version of Theorem \ref*{thm:prokh}.
+In Section 5, we provide in full detail the proof of an effective version of one direction of Theorem \ref*{thm:prokh} as well as a counterexample to the converse.
 Finally, we offer concluding remarks and open questions in Section 6.